mpnally/Terrifically-Simple-JSON/README.md

 ## Not a media type?
 Really?

 I may be on shaky ground here.
-I do not think the 3 constraints indicate a new media type—the opposite, actually, they emphasize using JSON directly instead of using it to build your own media type— but it would be reasonable to say that `_id`, `_idRef` and `_idRefNotation` together constitute the definition of a media type.
+I do not think the 3 constraints indicate a new media type—they emphasize using JSON directly instead of using it to build your own media type— but it would be reasonable to say that `_id`, `_idRef` and `_idRefNotation` together constitute the definition of a media type.
 For `_id`, I might be able to argue that it is just part of the data, not the representation format, and therefore doesn't warrent a media type, but it's hard to make that case for `_idRefNotation`.